 About this blog

 The author of this blog is Jim Till.
-For a profile and photo, see: myprofile.cos.com/tillj16.
+I’m a Senior Scientist (Emeritus) at the Princess Margaret Cancer Centre in Toronto.

 The title for this blog comes from an article which I co-authored in the University of Toronto Bulletin, entitled: “Be openly accessible or be obscure?”.
-This article is available on page 15 of the issue [PDF] dated 11 October 2006.
+It was published on 11 October 2006.

 I also have a page of notes (since 27 October 2007, no longer being updated), entitled: “Research ethics: Internet-based research.
 Part 2: Publication of research done on-line”, ca916.tripod.com/index-4.html